 With fun and discovery at every turn, Cub Scouting provides a foundation youth can stand on to embrace opportunity, overcome obstacles and make new discoveries.
-Adventure is waiting!
+Adventure awaits!

 Join the Adventure

 Families carve out time for Cub Scouting because it provides opportunities for their sons and daughters to explore the outdoors, engage in the community, and develop life skills and interests, all while having FUN!
 Cub Scouts earn recognition while doing activities that encourage self-responsibility, confidence, and willingness to help others.
-Get to know your child’s friends and their families as part of a den made up of similar age kids and gender.
-Having separate dens allows girls and boys to learn and grow at the pace that is unique to their development.
+Get to know your child’s friends and their families as part of a den made up of similar aged and gendered kids.
+Having separate Dens allows girls and boys to learn and grow at the pace that is unique to their development.
 Anyone, including those who attend school outside Piedmont, is welcome to join.

 Things We Do